Hilsonxhero/laravel-elastic-vision/readme.md

 $posts = Post::search('lorem ipsum')->get();
 ```

-Explorer expands your possibilities using query builders to write more complex queries.
+ElasticVision expands your possibilities using query builders to write more complex queries.

 For example, to get all posts that: